phikal/ReGeX/README.md

 ReGeX /ˈrɛːɡɛx/ is an android game, with a simple objective: Find a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) which does match certain strings, but doesn't match others.
 We are using Perl's syntax.
-Here's an example of what the game could challange you with:
+Here's an example of what the game could challenge you with:

 > **Match:** `sy`, `sotx`, `f`